 Patrick is Nazarene-chic with a caved-in chest and wasted pecs.
 He wears shirts, generally advertising tequila, and is bandied on all wrists and ankles with assorted beads and twine.
 He looks like every Donald Sutherland film of the Seventies with bouffant hair and an anachronistic moustache.
 He wears cock-eyed Ray-Bans with tape on the earpieces to hold them in narrow place.

-Trout had a hard time figuring out why all of Patrick’s shirts were ripped two inches south of the collar, but—in keeping theme with the hemp bangles—Patrick also wore assorted necklaces.
+Trout had a hard time figuring out why all of Patrick’s shirts were ripped two inches south of the collar, but—in keeping theme with the hemp bangles—Patrick also wore assorted necklaces, which he liked to display.
 Two inches south of his collar was a roughly cruciform pendant, battered silver, with a bauble in its center.
-A poor man’s pave´.
+A poor man’s pave on display.

 James is all hawk-nose and probably could care less about the banter at present.
 He could only get out of bed twenty-four hours prior.